ALL Metrics

 A second participant, Joseph Chan, also chose the option to download the materials from Harvard Dataverse.
 Chan immediately noted that if a “requirements.txt” file was included with the original deposit, any user trying to reproduce the results would be able to download and install the appropriate packages and versions.
 Based on Chan’s setup, five python libraries and Jupyter needed to be installed, including Pandas, Nltk, Pickle, Numpy, and Matplotlib.
 Additionally, a plotting library was deprecated, requiring an import statement to be updated.
 Once again, keyword arguments were depreciated and had to be updated.
 Two figures did not display upon running and were unable to be solved.

 Chan also created a modified version of the research outputs as a zip file uploaded to OSF (https://osf.io/hvbzm), which contains a requirements.txt file, all necessary data, and all the code from the notebook in a single Python (.py) file.
 With this, users can simply reproduce the work by executing a shell script from a terminal.
-Copies of figures that were successfully reproduced were uploaded to OSF (https://osf.io/gqk8e/), with titles altered with either a note or a name to verify that the figures were original copies (see Figure 1 for examples).
+Copies of figures that were successfully reproduced were uploaded to OSF (https://osf.io/gqk8e/), with titles altered with either a note or a name to verify that the figures were original copies (see Figure 1).

 Additional outcomes and lessons learned